GNtem2/python_journey/README.md

 A file for creating flow is provided.
 It uses _pydot_ which interfaces with _graphviz_.
 Graphviz needs to be installed separately and the path set under environment C:\Program Files (x86)\Graphviz\bin

+## Regression models

+### Discrete Choice Model

+The Statsmodel library is used to find the marginal effect for logit model.
+The example provided in this library include several datasets inclue the Fair data.
+There are several other methods for discrete choice modelling within Statsmodel including probit _sm.Probit_ and multinomial logistic _sm.MNLogit_.

 ##  Machine learning

 ### Random Forest